 Deep in the hot dim maze of the Russian Market in Phnom Penh, you can find various jewellers’ shops.
-They are oases of light, air conditioning and sparkling gemstones in glass cabinets.
+Our gemstone dealer’s tiny shop is an oasis of light, air conditioning and sparkling gemstones in glass cabinets.

 Amethyst is a purple variety of the mineral quartz and its most valuable variety.
 Amethyst occurs in primary hues from a light pinkish violet to a deep purple.
 Ours come from Ratanakiri province near the Laos border.

 Aquamarine is a type of beryl named after the sea, as it has lovely watery aqua hues ranging from almost white to deep blue aqua.
 Aquamarine is a dichroic gemstone and may appear almost colorless when viewed from one angle and show aqua blue tones when viewed from another angle.
 Our aquamarine comes from Takeo province.